allegro/json-avro-converter/README.md

 Note that every non-null element inside the `identifier` array field is converted to string.

+This enforcement only applies to an array whose items can only be nullable strings.
+For arrays with union item types, no string enforcing will be carried out.

 ### Additional Properties

 #### Avro Additional Properties